em-c-rod/sw-doc-training/courses/accurate/README.md

 ::: note Useful Tools
 Online tools exist that can identify words used more than once.
 For example, [this online text tool](https://onlinetexttools.com/find-duplicate-text-words) is one of many ways you can test your own documentation to start to find duplicate words - whether simply repeated as errors or whether to make your documentation simpler as discussed in [the Be Concise section](../concise/03.md).
 You could even write your own software script to help you with your documentation!
+Also, many times Markdown files or other software files used for documentation do not have built-in checks for written grammar, such as misspellings and duplicate words due to software code not obliging by the same grammar rules.
+When writing written sentences, consider copying the content into a text editor that does have these features like Word, Google Docs, or others, to identify grammar mistakes before returning to the code copy.
 :::

+1. Consistent verb tense!